Reporting Verbs

 An excellent persuasive paragraph or essay does not aim to convince people who agree with you but people who disagree with you.
 As part of that, you have to present the strongest argument of your opponent and then refute it.
 Essentially, if you simply write, "I believe X," and the other person writes, "I believe Y," you have a disagreement, but not an argument.

-An opponent may "claim" or "assert" that something is true, but your argument is framed as a fact, not a claim.
+When you report an argument or data you agree with, used a STRONG reporting verb such as "found" or "demonstrates."
+That way, an opponent may "claim" or "assert" that something may be true, but your argument is framed as a fact, not a claim.

 Below is a breakdown of reporting verbs by their relative strength: